People who want to be famous attorneys are generally uncomfortable with failure. That goes double for the bar exam.

 Kathleen Sullivan, the former Dean of Stanford Law School and name partner of Quinn Emanuel Urquhart & Sullivan, failed the California Bar the first time.
 That was after she had argued before the Supreme Court in several cases.

 Michelle Obama, first lady and organizer of the Let's Move campaign, failed the Illinois bar on her first try.
-She went on to be an associate at Sidley Austin LLP where she fell for a cute summer associate whose first name rhymes "rock," with before moving on to community work.
+She went on to be an associate at Sidley Austin LLP, where she fell for a cute summer associate whose first name rhymes with "rock," with before moving on to community work.
 Now she's all kinds of important.

 Hillary Clinton, our current secretary of state, failed the Washington D.C. bar before passing the Arkansas bar.
 Before her impressive political career, Ms. Clinton was the first female partner at Rose Law Firm, the first female chair of the Legal Services Corporation, and was twice listed as one of the 100 most influential lawyers in America.